jaabberwocky/cny-gpt-svelte/README.md

 ```

 These two values are loaded into the SvelteKit app through `$env/static/private` for secure utilisation of the secrets on the server without sharing it to the client.

+Fork or contribute if you will, I welcome it all 😊